coreos/fedora-coreos-pipeline/README.md

 fingerprint.
 You also need one of the project admins as a sponsor, please reach out on Freenode `#fedora-coreos` channel.

+You should also be able to run this pipeline and run it in any OpenShift cluster that supports (potentially nested) virtualization.

 ### Terminology